The boxer's confession in France: "I didn't want to knock out my opponent in front of his children"

-The declarations to L’Équipe of the boxer – heavyweight category – Martin Bakole, protagonist on May 14, 2022 of a sensational victory over the 2016 Olympic champion, Tony Yoka, are causing discussion in France.
-“I didn’t want to finish it – he said -, I saw the children at ringside, a victory on points was enough”.
+The declarations to L’Équipe of the boxer – heavyweight category – are causing discussion in France Martin Bakoleprotagonist the May 14, 2022 of a sensational victory over the 2016 Olympic champion, Tony Yoka.
+“I didn’t want to finish it – she said -, I saw the children at ringside, a victory on points was enough”.

 In this way the Congolese returns to the match played at the Accora Arena after 7 months and which was a very hard blow for the thirty-year-old French boxer whose defeat on points did no less harm than a knockout.
 The first defeat in 12 meetings.
 Since then he hasn’t been back in a ring, he will do it – according to the French sports newspaper – in February with an opponent yet to be defined.
 Regrets Luis Mariano Gonzalez, the Cuban coach who led him to gold in Rio: «He wasn’t ready.
 I read it in his eyes, I saw it in his movements.
 Nothing was right.
 No tactical plan.” «He will have to improve a lot to reach the top – says Bakole -.
 In the ring, in front of me, he was lost.
 What he showed had nothing to do with what he thought he was.’